What is student loan garnishment?

 There are several important legal factors to consider when handling student loan garnishments:

-• Federal limits on garnishment: Federal law limits the amount that can be garnished for student loans.
+- Federal limits on garnishment: Federal law limits the amount that can be garnished for student loans.
 Employers must ensure they are not withholding more than the allowable amount, or they risk legal consequences.
-Employers must calculate the employee’s disposable income accurately to determine the garnishment amount.

-If an employee has multiple garnishments, employers must prioritize them according to federal law.
+- Failing to prioritize garnishments: If an employee has multiple garnishments, employers must prioritize them according to federal law.
 Failing to do so can lead to compliance issues.
-Ensure that student loan garnishments are handled appropriately, especially if there are other types of debt garnishments.

 How Homebase helps with student loan garnishment